Hyperledger: Hyperledger Composer

-Hyperledger Composer was a set of collaboration tools for building blockchain business networks that make it simple and fast for business owners and developers to create smart contracts and blockchain applications to solve business problems.
-Built with JavaScript, leveraging modern tools including node.js, npm, CLI and popular editors, Composer offered business-centric abstractions as well as sample apps with easy to test DevOps processes to create robust blockchain solutions that drive alignment across business requirements with technical development.
+Hyperledger Composer was a set of collaboration tools for building blockchain business networks, designed to simplify the creation of smart contracts and blockchain applications.
+Built with JavaScript and utilizing tools such as Node.js, npm, and command-line interfaces, Composer provided business-focused abstractions and sample applications to support development and testing of blockchain solutions.

 Blockchain package management tooling contributed by IBM.
 Composer was a user-facing rapid prototyping tooling, running on top of Hyperledger Fabric, which allows the easy management of Assets (data stored on the blockchain), Participants (identity management, or member services) and Transactions (Chaincode, a.k.a.
 Smart Contracts, which operate on Assets on the behalf of a Participant).
 The resulting application can be exported as a package (a BNA file) which may be executed on a Hyperledger Fabric instance, with the support of a Node.js application (based on the Loopback application framework) and provide a REST interface to external applications.

 Composer provided a GUI user interface "Playground" for the creation of applications, and therefore represents an excellent starting point for Proof of Concept work.

 On 27 April 2020 the Hyperledger Technical Steering Committee has moved the Hyperledger Composer to the "End of Life" lifecycle stage, ending new development.